 An onboarding flow doesn’t begin the moment someone logs on to your platform.
 It also doesn’t end when your onboarding tour ends.
 An onboarding flow is a lot longer than many think.
 It’s more a marathon than a sprint.

-User Sign-up: Winning onboarding examples start the moment someone signs up to your product, whether they’re signing up for a free trial or a paid plan.
-The user experience during sign-up sets the tone for their entire experience to come.
+User sign-up: Winning onboarding examples start the moment someone signs up for your product, whether they’re signing up for a free trial or a paid plan.
+The user experience during sign-up and activation sets the tone for their entire experience.
 You can also use the sign-up process to highlight product benefits and nudge people to sign-up completion.

-User lifecycle: Even the best of product teams tend to think user onboarding ends at the end of a welcome journey.
+User lifecycle: Even the best of product teams tend to think new user onboarding ends at the end of a welcome journey.
 Uh-uh.
 Onboarding is a lifestyle.
-You’ll constantly be onboarding users to new features and tool evolutions throughout their customer lifecycle.
+You'll constantly be onboarding even existing users to new features and tool evolutions throughout their customer lifecycle.
+That is how you not only drive activation, but also user retention.

-Now we’ve covered the three phases of user onboarding, it’s time to look at some practical methods to building an onboarding flow that keeps users around for the long haul.
+Now we’ve covered the three phases of onboarding users, it’s time to look at some practical methods to build an onboarding flow that keeps users around for the long haul.

 What makes a great user onboarding flow? #